jon-brandy/hackthebox/Categories/Sherlocks/Tracer/README.md

 - Analyzing windows event log file.
 - Parsing a prefetch file and extract the information into csv format using PECmd.
 - Parsing $MFT using MFTECmd.
+- Analyzing sysmon operational event log to identify fullname of the named Pipe ending with stderr.

 ## SCENARIO:
 A junior SOC analyst on duty has reported multiple alerts indicating the presence of PsExec on a workstation.